Tuesday, May 6, 2008

 There’s been a recent resurgence in the use of the alpha roll.
 But most people I’ve observed have been doing it all wrong.
 Hopefully some of them will get a chance to read this.
 If not, feel free to give them your input...

-Last week at the dog run at 72nd Street in Riverside Park near where I live in New York City I saw a dog walker actually pick up a dog, then throw him onto the ground as hard as he could from three feet up in the air!
+Last week at the dog run at 72nd Street in Riverside Park, near where I live in New York City, I saw a dog walker actually pick up a dog, then throw him onto the ground as hard as he could from three feet up in the air!
 And the dog hadn’t done anything wrong, he was just acting a little too energetic.

 Why did this idiot dogwalker think throwing the poor dog down on his back like that was the right thing to do?
-I can
+I cant say for sure, but the guy probably thought he was doing an “alpha roll.”

 So what is the alpha roll exactly.
 And how is it supposed to work?

 It’s a way of either pinning a dog on her back and forcing her to roll over on one side, or giving her the down command and then forcing her into a “submissive” position.
 Its given the name alpha roll to suggest that it imitates the way an alpha wolf will discipline a subordinate pack member to establish his leadership.
-In dog training it is said to work by com- municating your position as pack leader to a dog through his inherited instincts to obey the alpha wolf.
+In dog training it is said to work by communicating your position as pack leader to a dog through his inherited instincts to obey the alpha wolf.

 In The Intelligence of Dogs, Stanley Coren gives us a kinder, gentler version: “You should deliberately manipulate and restrain your dog on a regular basis, placing it in a position that, for wild canids, signifies submission to the authority of a dominant member of the pack.”

 The funny thing is, around the same time I read Coren’s advice I also saw a documentary about wolves on TV.
 At one point in the film a papa wolf (i.e., the pack leader), rolled over on his back, ‘signifying submission’ to his puppies, and encouraged them to jump on his stomach and chest and even allowed them to nip at his ears and nose.
-Right away I began doing this myself
+Right away I began doing this myself with my own dog.
+I got down on my hands and knees, did a play bow, started batting my hands at his body, getting him riled up and in the mood to play, then I rolled over on my back, pretending to be submissive.

 Oh no!
 You got me!
 You killed me!
 Youre the king dog!

 He loved it!
 First he jumped on top of me, then he tried to get lower than me!
-Then he began to twist around the way dogs do when they
+Then he began to twist around the way dogs do when theyre rolling around in the grass on a nice spring day.
+When he was done he raced to find one of his bones and began chewing it, quite happily.

-as he wandered a bit too far ahead of meI sort of absent-mindedly gave him his recall signal, expecting him to do his usual routine: cocking his head, looking at me, looking back at whatever he’d been sniffing, and then slowly trotting back about halfway.
+Later, on our evening walkas he wandered a bit too far ahead of meI sort of absent-mindedly gave him his recall signal, expecting him to do his usual routine: cock his head, look at me, look back at whatever he’d been sniffing, and then slowly trot back to me.

+Instead he turned and came running back to me at full speed, ending in a perfect sit right in front of me.
 I was astonished!
 I tested him further by quickly giving him the down command.
 He dove into position as fast as he could, eager to hear what I wanted him to do next.
 This was totally amazing and unexpected.
 I had no idea why this happening until I realized that for some reason, when I’d acted “submissive” toward him a few hours earlier I’d changed something about the dynamic between us.
-As a result he was immediately far more obedient to all my commands, plus his response time went from semi-lacksidasical to lightning-fast!
+As a result he was immediately far more obedient to all my commands, plus his response time went from semi-lackadaisical to lightning-fast!

-“submissiveact on some of the dogs I was training, including a great Dane.
+Over the next few months I tried my “submissiveact on some of the dogs I was training, including a great Dane.
 And in every single case it made them far more responsive and much quicker to obey.
+(Though I wouldn't try this with just any dog off the street—it has to be a dog I trust and who trusts me.)

 It might help us understand this better if we knew a little more about how a genuine wolf pack really operates.